-- Maximum annual use rate DO NOT apply more than the equivalent of 400 pounds of FreeHand 1.75G per acre per crop in a single growing season. - DO NOT apply FreeHand 1.75G as an aerial application. - DO NOT apply FreeHand 1.75G in greenhouses, polyhouses or other fully enclosed greenhouse-type structures. - DO NOT apply FreeHand 1.75G to any improved or unimproved maintained turfgrass or lawn(s) unless authorized by supplemental labeling. - DO NOT treat plants grown for food or feed. - DO NOT use treated plants for food or feed. - DO NOT apply to nonbearing fruit and nut trees within one year before harvest of food crop. - To avoid the possibility of plant damage, DO NOT apply FreeHand 1.75G to ornamental plants growing under stress because of lack of moisture, hail damage, flooding, herbicide injury, mechanical injury, or widely fluctuating temperatures.
+- Maximum annual use rate DO NOT apply more than a total of 400 lbs/A FreeHand 1.75G per crop in a single growing season.
+DO NOT apply more than a total of 300 lbs/A FreeHand 1.75G per crop in a single growing season in New York state. - DO NOT apply more than 200 lbs/A FreeHand 1.75G in a single application. - DO NOT apply FreeHand 1.75G to actively growing turfgrass and/or ornamental plants when springtime soil temperature is less than 55° F and under wet soil conditions, or turfgrass/plant injury may occur. - DO NOT apply FreeHand 1.75G as an aerial application. - DO NOT apply FreeHand 1.75G in greenhouses, polyhouses or other fully enclosed greenhouse-type structures. - DO NOT treat plants grown for food or feed. - DO NOT use treated plants for food or feed. - DO NOT apply to nonbearing fruit and nut trees within one year before harvest of food crop. - To avoid the possibility of plant damage, DO NOT apply FreeHand 1.75G to turfgrass or ornamental plants growing under stress because of lack of moisture, hail damage, flooding, herbicide injury, mechanical injury, or widely fluctuating temperatures.
 Diseases, cold weather, excessive moisture, high soil pH, high soil salt concentration, or drought can weaken plants and increase the possibility of damage from FreeHand 1.75G. - If FreeHand 1.75G is not activated by rainfall or irrigation within 30 days, erratic weed control may result. - Unusually cold, excessively wet, or hot and dry conditions that delay or extend weed seed germination can reduce weed control.